-Cherry Bakewell’s are another one of those fabulous classic cake recipes, that with just the tiniest bit of jiggery pokery can be made completely gluten free!
+Cherry Bakewell’s are another fabulous classic treat, that with just the tiniest bit of jiggery pokery can be made completely gluten free.

-The inspiration to rustle up these gluten free Cherry Bakewell’s came from the great results I’d had when I made gluten free frangipane mince pies at Christmas!
+The inspiration to rustle up these gluten free Cherry Bakewell’s came from the great results I’d had when making gluten free frangipane mince pies.

-I’ve tested these tarts out twice now.
-And just to mix things up a little, on my second attempt, I scattered flaked almonds over a few of the tarts before I popped them in the oven.
-Once baked, and they had cooled, I piped a little glace icing over the top.
-Neil absolutely loved them done this way!
-But of course, the choice as to how you top them, is all yours.
+I’ve tested these Bakewell tarts out twice now.
+And, to mix things up for my second attempt, I scattered flaked almonds over a few of the tarts before I popped them into the oven.
+Once baked and cooled, I then piped a little glace icing over the top.
+Neil absolutely loved them done this way.
+However, the choice of how you top these yummy tarts, is of course yours.

 Ingredients (makes 24)